logansease/QwikJson/README.md

 12:00:00

 Note that you can customize the date formats by calling setDateFormat on the date class.
+Or call setAlternateDateFormats to provide an array of alternate formats if the primary one fails to parse
 ```objective-c
 [DBDate setDateFormat:@"MM/DD/YYYY"];
 ```